 Counselor Preparation Comprehensive Examination

 All counseling students (except for those in the 30-hour Human Services degree program) must pass a comprehensive examination before their degree will be conferred.
-The Liberty University Graduate Department of Counseling is utilizing the Counselor Preparation Comprehensive Examination (CPCE), published by the Center for Credentialing and Education, Inc. (CCE), which is an affiliate of the National Board for Certified Counselors, Inc. (NBCC), for the majority of the examination.
+The Liberty University Department of Counselor Education and Family Studies is utilizing the Counselor Preparation Comprehensive Examination (CPCE), published by the Center for Credentialing and Education, Inc. (CCE), which is an affiliate of the National Board for Certified Counselors, Inc. (NBCC), for the majority of the examination.

 Students who are enrolled in the 48-hour and 60-hour Licensed Professional Counselor track and Marriage and Family Therapy track must successfully pass the Counselor Preparation Comprehensive Examination (CPCE) and the Integration exam.